fcecin/cth/drivers/doh-perma/README.md

 doh-perma is a simple, reference DoH test driver that wipes out DoH contract state on an existing blockchain and DoH contract deployment.
 It needs no installation.

+This driver has no clear action, because e.g. clearing a remote URL contract may take too long (if that's what's it is being used for -- a perma deployment on a remote testnet) and you don't want that when doing 'cth -c dummy' just for tests that trigger local drivers anyway.
+You could try to distinguish a localhost use of the driver from a remote use, but for now that's not necessary.
+Tests will clean up the perma deployment themselves.

 IMPORTANT: This driver must be 'configure'd first before it will work.
 It will refuse to 'start' if it is not 'configure'd first.

 To configure the driver, call: